Gulbenkian Residency & Thanks for Nothing – Creation and Social Commitment 2026

 The Calouste Gulbenkian Foundation and Thanks for Nothing are pleased to announce the selection of Manuela Jardim as the laureate of the second edition of the Gulbenkian & Thanks for Nothing Residency – Creation and Social Commitment, which will take place in Paris over a period of 3 months starting March 23, 2026.
 This residency welcomes a Lusophone artist from the African continent and aims to promote an engaged artistic practice addressing social and environmental themes, while fostering the inclusion of audiences with limited access to culture through co-creation workshops.

-Portrait of Manuela Jardim ©Manuela Jardim
+Portrait of Manuela Jardim © Adrien Thibault

-Portrait of Manuela Jardim ©Manuela Jardim
+Portrait of Manuela Jardim © Adrien Thibault

 A unique project of creation and solidarity